 The Contextual Safeguarding team have been commissioned to evaluate the MOPAC funded ‘Rescue and Response’ project.
 A three year pilot programme that aims to combine analytic capacity with the provision of direct support to safeguard London young people who are at risk of harm due to the ‘county lines’ model of drug distribution.

-To support this understanding, Lauren uses the following methods:
+To support this understanding, Paula uses the following methods:

 Principal investigator: Carlene Firmin